Senate rejects 'skinny repeal' of ObamaCare as 3 Republicans vote no

 “So yes, this is a disappointment, a disappointment indeed,” he added.

-However, Sen. Ted Cruz, R-Texas, said he hasn't lost faith in the GOP's promise to ultimately repeal and replace ObamaCare, and believes "in time, we will honmor our promise."
+However, Sen. Ted Cruz, R-Texas, said he hasn't lost faith in the GOP's promise to ultimately repeal and replace ObamaCare, and believes "in time, we will honor our promise."

 Cruz added that the focus needs to shift to lowering premiums in order to reach the majority.